ektachandak12/WeatherApp/README.md

 ├── README.md
 └── json.jar         # (External library)

+---

 ## 👩‍💻 Author
--Ekta Naresh Chandak
+**Ekta Naresh Chandak**
--B.Tech in Artificial Intelligence & Data Science
+B.Tech in Artificial Intelligence & Data Science

+---

 ## 📄 License

 This project is for educational purposes only.